jsvine/pdfplumber/README.md

 - `.chars`, each representing a single text character.
 - `.lines`, each representing a single 1-dimensional line.
 - `.rects`, each representing a single 2-dimensional rectangle.
-- `.curves`, each representing a series of connected points.
+- `.curves`, each representing any series of connected points.
 - `.images`, each representing an image.
 - `.annots`, each representing a single PDF annotation (cf. Section 8.4 of the [official PDF specification](https://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/pdf_reference_1-7.pdf) for details)
 - `.hyperlinks`, each representing a single PDF annotation of the subtype `Link` and having an `URI` action attribute